 No flavor customization

-If you’re like us, you never want a donut to end.
+If you are like us, you never want a donut to end.
 Angel Food Bakery has made it possible for the single donut experience to carry through breakfast into lunch, and maybe even into dinner and dessert.
 We’re talking a full day munching on one donut.

 The bakery's standout product is a large donut for about $49 that's as big as a small tire.
-They also make donut cakes that look like actual donuts on top, but are the consistency of donuts.
-Maybe it’s a donut, or maybe it’s a cake, but you will stop caring after you take a single bite.
+They also make donut cakes that look like actual donuts on top but are the consistency of donuts.
+Maybe it’s a donut, or maybe it’s a cake, but you will stop caring once you take a single bite.

 Try a Chocolate Jumbo Donut Cake for around $99, or the Dough-Naparts, a twisted take on the croissant and donut hybrid (an eight-pack is $69).
 Just log in, fill up that cart, and enjoy your sweet treats.